-Right now, there is a big chance that your inbox has at least 20 unread messages.
+Right now, there is a big chance that your inbox has at least twenty unread messages.
 If yes, you need to adopt the right attitude for the inbox zero approach.

 Here’s where you can start.

 - Understand that your inbox is a communication method.
-Right now, you probably can compare your inbox to a trash cabinet, where you keep miscellaneous items, which you never really clean.
-“To get to the zero inbox, you need to start treating your email as a means of communication and react to every email you get,” says Neightan White, a marketing specialist at SupremeDissertations.
+Right now, your inbox is more like a random drawer in your house where you keep miscellaneous items and which you never really tidy.
+“To get to inbox zero, you need to start treating your email as a means of communication and react to every email you get,” says Neightan White, a marketing specialist at SupremeDissertations.

-- Adopt the clear-of-clutter mindset.
+- Adopt the “clear-of-clutter” mindset.
 You might have noticed how a clutter on your table always distracts you from getting the job done.
-Cluttered inbox works the same way.
-The more unread and unanswered emails you have, the less productive you will be.
+A cluttered inbox works the same way: the more unread and unanswered emails you have, the less productive you will be.

 The inbox zero approach is all about establishing a routine and adopting the right attitude to follow through with this routine every day.